dschanoeh/what-to-wear/README.md

 The file `templates/index.gohtml` is a templated HTML file representing the website.
 It can be modified to customize the view.

 Any other files to be served (e.g. webfonts, images, ...) can be added in the `static` folder and referenced from the main template.

+### Images
+In addition to the website, the display data will also be available as image data.
+The images can either be received through http from the server or can be pushed through MQTT.
+Whenever an update is performed a headless Chrome instance will be used to render the display, process, and push the data.

 ### Messages
 Messages can have conditions that determine if they are displayed or not: